-Participation to ERIAH workshop will be free is free for participants of ISESSAH conference and/or InnovSur forum but registration is mandatory (the number of participants will be limited).
+Participation is free for participants of ISESSAH conference and/or InnovSur forum but registration is mandatory.

 > Review the needs for translational research to promote innovation uptake.